Putin talks with North Korea’s Kim about upcoming U.S.-Russia meeting

 Türkiye has secured €2.4 billion ($2.8 billion) in green financing for a railway project aimed at establishing a direct rail connection to Azerbaijan's Nakhchivan exclave.

-Finance Minister Mehmet Simsek reposted the article by Anadolu agency on his X account and stated "the financing we've received from international institutions strengthens our national infrastructure, enhancing both competitiveness and operational efficiency."
+Turkish Finance Minister Mehmet Simsek reposted the article by Anadolu agency on his X account and said that "the financing we've received from international institutions strengthens our national infrastructure, enhancing both competitiveness and operational efficiency."

 Türkiye signed the agreement with a group of lenders led by Japan's MUFG Bank, Anadolu said, adding the package is backed by Sweden's EKN and Austria's OeKB export credit agencies, as well as an unit of Islamic Development Bank.